tedneward/ProfBlog/content/devrel/activities.md

 * ***Name***: preferably short, descriptive, and memorable.

 * ***Building Blocks***: from my [earlier ontology](https://blogs.newardassociates.com/blog/2023/devrel-activity-ontology.html): *Code*, *Presentation*, *Social*, *Writing*.
 Often a given activity will be made out of two or more of these simultaneously, in a rough order of criticality; for example, a *Code, Writing* pattern will be better assigned to somebody who has stronger code skills, while a *Writing, Code* pattern will probably yield better results to somebody who has strong writing skills.
 (Ideally anybody would have strong skills in both, or all of the above, but then we get into the [Full-Stack Developer Fallacy](https://blogs.newardassociates.com/blog/2023/full-stack-developer-fallacy.html), this time for Developer Advocates.)
+In addition, I've added a new building-block category, *Budget*, meaning non-trivial monetary amounts that the activity will require; a *Budget* activity is generally one that's amenable to "throwing money at the problem".

 * ***Problem***: a (preferably brief) description of the problem a team faces.
 Note that in many cases, the problem section in a pattern will be duplicated in another pattern--this is not in error, because a given problem can have multiple solutions to it, and both the context in which the problem lives and the desired consequences will help determine which pattern is most appropriate for use.